wejdann/lesson-w01d03-js-functions/README.md

 subtract(10, 1);
 ```

 Notice how the order matters.
 The first `argument` will always be assigned to the first `parameter`.

 ### Demo: Return Values

 In mathematics, a function maps one or more inputs to a single output.

-In javascript, we also often prefer functions to return us an output instead of `console.log` the output.
+In JavaScript, we also often prefer functions to return us an output instead of `console.log` the output.

 ```js
 const five = function () {